Neepaja/leave-management/README.md

 # Leave Management Backend

-A simple full-stack backend prototype for managing employee leave requests, built with Node.js, Express, Sequelize ORM, and PostgreSQL.
+A full-stack prototype application for managing employee leave requests, featuring a robust backend built with Node.js, Express, Sequelize ORM, and PostgreSQL for data management.
+The frontend is developed using Next.js, React, and TypeScript, and styled with Tailwind CSS.

 ---